Every sunrise is full of life

 Happy and healthy outcome

 After the transplant, Nora was concerned about coordinating follow-up care for Regan.
-But, Dr. Rebecca Ameduri and the medical team at Amplatz have made it easy.
+But, Dr. Rebecca Ameduri and the medical team have made it easy.
 Regan and her family are at the center of a comprehensive care plan that includes regular communications and quick answers when they have questions.
 They even get medications delivered right to their door.
 The family is always included in discussion about Regan’s care, even her sisters.
 This is especially important for Reese, who has the same condition and is now under Dr. Ameduri’s care, too.